 High-risk applicants can usually still find coverage through careful planning and consultation.

-Understanding life insurance risk factors is key to making informed decisions regarding policies for high-risk individuals.
-These factors influence your eligibility and directly affect the cost of your premiums.
-Below are some of the most common life insurance risk factors:
+Understanding life insurance risk factors helps you make informed decisions regarding policies for high-risk individuals.
+These factors influence your eligibility and directly affect the cost of your premiums:

 Medical and Health Risks